 Barberries are a crucial part of any Persian kitchen, making themselves known by imparting not only a gorgeous burst of colour but also a marked tart and tangy flavour.

-So, how do you use Zereshk?
-It’s a simple matter of soaking them in tepid water for about 10 minutes, squeeze dry and use whole or chopped up.
+- As a cooking ingredient: It’s a simple matter of soaking them in tepid water for about 10 minutes, squeeze dry and use whole or chopped up.

-Substitute: Dried Sour Cherries or Cranberries.
+Dried Sour Cherries or Cranberries

 So, there you have it, another staple in our global kitchen and hopefully, yours too, soon, if not already.
 Here in the UK, I purchase them online although when I’m in London and have access to Middle Eastern stores, I do stock up a little bit!
 I hope you get your hands on some and start experimenting, I would love to hear from you, just drop me a line!